ShuffleGate: Scalable Feature Optimization for Recommender Systems via Batch-wise Sensitivity Learning: Methodology

 \subsubsection{Efficient Hyperparameter Configuration}

 Contrary to black-box hyperparameter optimization, tuning $\alpha$ in ShuffleGate is transparent and efficient due to two inherent properties:

-\begin{enumerate} \item \textbf{Immediate Feedback:} Engineers can monitor the \textbf{mean gate value} curve during early training steps.
+(1) \textbf{Immediate Feedback:} Engineers can monitor the mean gate value curve during early training steps.
 If the mean remains stuck at the initialization value (typically 1.0), it indicates $\alpha$ is too small to trigger regularization.
-One only needs to increase $\alpha$ until the curve starts to drop, confirming the mechanism is active. \item \textbf{Monotonic Response:} The relationship between $\alpha$ and model sparsity is strictly monotonic.
-This turns hyperparameter search into a simple, deterministic direction-finding process rather than a random trial. \end{enumerate}
+One only needs to increase $\alpha$ until the curve starts to drop, confirming the mechanism is active.

+(2) \textbf{Monotonic Response:} The relationship between $\alpha$ and model sparsity is strictly monotonic.
+This turns hyperparameter search into a simple, deterministic direction-finding process rather than a random trial.